Reppie Authoring Guide

 10.7 Workout tags (REQUIRED)

-The workout.tags array is 3–8 short, descriptive labels — think hashtags.
+The Tags: line under the workout title is 3–8 short, descriptive labels — think hashtags.
 Pick what genuinely fits this specific workout:

 10.8 Total time — mandatory self-audit